Get travel and medical insurance

 If you are in Finland, you should monitor developments regularly and follow the advice of local authorities.
 See links to relevant websites below.

 The Government of Finland has set up a national telephone service which is available for general inquiries on the coronavirus (COVID-19).
 The telephone number is +358 295 535 535 (currently open from 8 am to 9pm weekdays, and from 9am to 3 pm on Saturdays).
 The service point is not available for health consultation in individual cases but provides general information.
+If you suspect that you may have coronavirus, you can carry out a symptom assessment using the Omaolo website, available here.

 Be alert to common signs of infection: respiratory problems, fever, cough, shortness of breath and breathing difficulties.
 Seek medical advice if you experience these symptoms.